MFGLib: A Library for Mean-Field Games: Brief overview of MFGLib

 \paragraph{Code quality and accessibility.} \texttt{MFGLib} adheres to the highest standards of code quality.
 The library is regularly subjected to unit testing and static analysis through a continuous integration (CI) system.
 We employ the latest tools such as \texttt{black} and \texttt{ruff} to ensure that the source code remains clean and readable.
 We also strictly type-check the library with \texttt{mypy} to eliminate an entire class of type-safety bugs.
-Each proposed code change must fully pass the comprehensive CI check before it is permitted to merge.

 \texttt{MFGLib} welcomes outside contributors and is easily accessible to anyone familiar with Python, beginners and experts alike.
 The folder structure is simple and easy to navigate.
 Since \texttt{MFGLib} is a pure Python implementation, there is no complicated build process to speak of.
 We hope the structural simplicity encourages users to engage with the library and submit new algorithms and environments.